Best Boxing Gloves UK (2026): Every Type Ranked

 Where to Go Next

-For a detailed comparison of the two most common training weights, read our 14 oz vs 16 oz boxing gloves guide
+For a detailed comparison of the two most common training weights, read our 14oz vs 16oz Boxing Gloves guide.

-For sparring-specific recommendations, read our best boxing gloves for sparring in the UK guide
+For sparring-specific recommendations, read our best Boxing Gloves for sparring in the UK guide.

-For a full explanation of glove construction and fit, read our boxing gloves explained guide.
+For a full explanation of glove construction and fit, read our Boxing Gloves explained guide.

 FAQs

-What are the best boxing gloves for beginners in the UK?
+What are the best Boxing Gloves for beginners in the UK?

-Are expensive boxing gloves worth it?
+Are expensive Boxing Gloves worth it?

 For fighters training consistently, yes.
 Quality gloves like the Rival RS11V Evolution last significantly longer than budget alternatives under regular use.
 The cost-per-session calculation tends to favour premium gloves for anyone training more than twice per week.

-What boxing gloves do professional fighters use?
+What Boxing Gloves do professional fighters use?

 Many professional fighters use Rival or Cleto Reyes for training.
 The RS100 Professional and the Cleto Reyes range are both used in professional camps.
 Competition gloves for bouts are provided or specified by the sanctioning body.

-How do I know when to replace my boxing gloves?
+How do I know when to replace my Boxing Gloves?

 Replace when the padding feels noticeably flatter or harder than when new, when the wrist closure no longer holds firm, or when stitching begins to fail.
 Do not wait for visible external damage.
 Compressed internal foam is the most common failure point and is not visible from the outside.

-Should I buy velcro or lace-up boxing gloves?
+Should I buy velcro or lace-up Boxing Gloves?

 For most fighters, velcro.
 Lace-up gloves offer a tighter wrist fit preferred in competition camps and structured sparring but require assistance to put on.
 Start with velcro and move to lace-up when your training level demands it.
+Want to compare more options? browse all boxing brands we stock.